tldr-pages/tldr/pages/common/git-ls-files.md

 # git ls-files

-> Git command for showing information about files in the index and the working tree.
+> Show information about files in the index and the working tree.
 > More information: <https://git-scm.com/docs/git-ls-files>.

 - Show deleted files: